designmakeandteach/tiny-sorter/p5js/webserial-compatible/README.md

 be used with any microprocessor that presents a serial port to the device running the Chrome browser.

-The code has been reorganized and updated to fix some error conditions and remove unused code.
+The code has been reorganized and updated to fix some error conditions and remove unused code and libraries.

+The libraries used by the page have been upgraded

+- p5.js has been updated from 0.9.0 to 2.0.3
+- ml5 has been updated from 0.4.3 to 0.12.2

 ## UI Testing